reymon359/how-to-live/advices/What surrounds you shapes you/index.md

 ## Resources and credits

-James Clear book Atomic habits explains how the environment shapes our habits in chapter 6 Motivation is Overrated; Environment Often Matters More
+James Clear book Atomic habits explain how the environment shapes our habits in chapter 6 Motivation is Overrated; Environment Often Matters More

-I enjoyed reading this article from Kenta Nagamine about this topic: [Where you live is who you are](https://mythirdbrain.substack.com/p/where-you-live-is-who-you-are)
+I also enjoyed reading this article from Kenta Nagamine about the topic: [Where you live is who you are](https://mythirdbrain.substack.com/p/where-you-live-is-who-you-are)

 ## Related advices